andrewdyer/slim-api-template/README.md

 The project is organized for clarity, modularity, and separation of concerns.

-Core application logic, such as controllers and services, resides in the `app/` directory.
-Configuration and bootstrap files are in `bootstrap/`, while publicly accessible files are in `public/`.

-Route definitions are located in `routes/`.
-Logs and cached files are stored in `storage/`.

-The `tests/` directory contains unit and feature tests.

-Additionally, the `workbench/` folder can be used as a sandbox for testing and development purposes.
+The core application logic, such as controllers, resides in the `app/` directory.
+Configuration and initialization files for the application, container, environment, middleware, and controllers are organized in `bootstrap/`.
+Publicly accessible files, like the entry point and assets, are located in `public/`.
+Route definitions can be found in `routes/`, while logs and cached files are stored in `storage/`.
+The `tests/` directory holds unit and feature tests to ensure code quality.
+Additionally, the `workbench/` folder serves as a sandbox for experimentation and development.

 Here’s a breakdown of the directory structure: